Why Start A Business In 2019?

-No matter your idea you need a plan so when things start moving ahead you’ve got a structure for your small business.
+No matter what your idea is, you need a plan so when things start moving ahead you’ve got a structure for your small business.

 Starting a business is hard work, there’s no quick or easy way.

-Starting a small business in 2019 and have success, begin small and build up from there.
+To start a small business in 2019 and be successful, begin small and build up from there.
 You don’t want to go too hard too fast, so we’ll break it down to make it simple.

 Start with a Simple Statement

 This is the elevator pitch, the 30-second summary, the family dinner spiel.

 Let’s begin with a simple motivating sentence that sums up your business.